logangingerich/healthify/README.md

 One of Healthify's main products is a platform that enables our users (primarily social workers) to search for and view Organizations  – homeless shelters, food pantries, substance abuse clinics – and their Services for their patients.
-In this coding challenge, we've built a minimal aspect of that platform; the app currently provides a API for Organization index, show, and create actions and for nested Service create and index actions.
+In this coding challenge, we've built a minimal aspect of that platform; the app currently provides an API for Organization index, show, and create actions and for nested Service create and index actions.

-Your challenge is to build a single page app that enables provides the user some basic interfaces for viewing, creating, and destroying these resources as specified in the following user stories.
+Your challenge is to build a single page app that provides the user some basic interfaces for viewing, creating, and destroying these resources as specified in the following user stories.